Queuni/Shadow-Strike/README.md

 - Support passing options through the config file as well as CLI

 - Clean up unused imports and fix formatting to match the project style guide

+- Handle the case when the config file exists but is not readable